andrebrogard/aws-cdk-todo-demo/README.md

 ### AWS Setup

 To deploy the pipeline, we first need to bootstrap our environments.
-The Staging and Production environments must be bootstrap with a trust flag to our Tools account.
+The Dev and Production environments must be bootstrap with a trust flag to our Tools account.

 Assume for this demo that the these are the AWS account numbers, there is also AWS CLI profiles configured for each of these accounts:
 * Tools account: 111111111111
 * Development account: 222222222222
-* Staging account: 333333333333
-* Production account: 444444444444
+* Production account: 333333333333

 Note: Make sure that you have a default region set in your config file for AWS CLI.